 Furious George?
 Hmm, that’s clearly not what I had typed.
 On first glance, it seems that the Curious George soundtrack is not available at the iTunes Music Store—the store couldn’t find any matches, so it returned the next best thing, at least according to its logic.

 Music Store search experts will, at this point, direct me towards the link that appears above the search results in the above screenshot.
 Had I clicked that link, I would have found the album.
 The link’s poor design and placement (it doesn’t really stand out), as well as my curiosity over Furious, led me to completely overlook it.
 I’m glad I did, though, as it led to my experimenting with the store’s basic search box functionality.

 Taking another tack, I ran a search on the artist’s name, Jack Johnson.
 This time, the soundtrack was found:

-in the store.
+So the soundtrack is in the store.
 But why didn’t iTunes find it?
 It seems to me that the basic search box for the music store (a) prioritizes artist searches, and (b) won’t find partial name matches for albums.
 To test my theory, I searched for

 , hoping to find Springsteen’s classic Born to Run.
 No luck.
 A search for

 , though, does find Born to Run.
 The same thing happens with

 for the People